KDawg/nodejs-api-workbench/readme.md

 It's a simple demonstration webapp showing a typical UX workflow based around searching for a user's most recently submitted media.

-See how JavaScript can be used on the backend.
+See how JavaScript can be used on the backend powered by NodeJS.
 That is **fantastic** because a frontend web developer will find they can become fullstack!
 Team leaders choosing a similar tech stack will enable their people to be more awesome.